 Provide the donor with Copies B and C of Form 1098-C or your own acknowledgment that contains the required information.
-For contributions for which you completed an acknowledgment in calendar year 2013, file Copy A with the IRS by February 28, 2014 (March 31, 2014, if filed electronically).
-See the 2013 General Instructions for Certain Information Returns for more information on how to file.
+For contributions for which you completed an acknowledgment in calendar year 2014, file Copy A by March 2, 2015 (March 31, 2015, if filed electronically).
+See the 2014 General Instructions for Certain Information Returns for more information on how to file.

 Section 6720 imposes penalties on any donee organization that is required under section 170(f)(12) to furnish an acknowledgment to a donor if the donee organization knowingly: